Home / Get involved /

 This RCN membership group acts as an influencing and lobbying agent to prompt lesbian, gay, bisexual and transgender (LGBT) equality within the RCN and the health care sector.
 The network has a formal business meeting at Congress each year and membership of the network enables additional access to the RCN's renowned political leadership programme.

 Network members are active at a national policy level as well as locally.
 Confidentiality is also assured for members who are not out.
 The Network also celebrates LGBT History Month in February and aims to work in a strategic way within the RCN.

 For more information please email the RCN diversity team: email@example.com

 Find out more about equality and diversity

-Whatever your job, and wherever you work, valuing diversity will have an impact on you.
+Whatever your job, and wherever you work, promoting equality of opportunity and inclusion will have an impact on you.
 The RCN supports members at work and you can find out lots of information about equality and diversity and keep up to date with events and news in this field on our diversity web pages.
 Go to the diversity and equality web pages for more information.

-‘Nurses and nursing staff treat everyone in their care with dignity and humanity – they understand their individual needs, show compassion and sensitivity, and provide care in a way that respects all people equally'.
+Principle A states: ‘Nurses and nursing staff treat everyone in their care with dignity and humanity – they understand their individual needs, show compassion and sensitivity, and provide care in a way that respects all people equally.’

 Visit the Principles of nursing practice web pages for more information.